michaeluno/custom-scrollbar/readme.txt

 2. **Setting Page**

 == Changelog ==

+= 1.2.0 =
+- Added the `Ajax Handling` option that determines whether to initialize plugin scripts on Ajax page loads.
+- Added the ability to export and import settings.
+- Refined the setting pages.

 = 1.1.7 - 07/07/2016 =
 - Tweaked the setting UI to improve the usability.